RTGMFF: Enhanced fMRI-based Brain Disorder Diagnosis via ROI-driven Text Generation and Multimodal Feature Fusion: Experiments and Discussion

 \subsection{Hyper-Parameter Sensitivity Analysis}

-\textbf{Loss Function.} In our proposed framework, we introduce two key hyperparameters, $\alpha$ and $\beta$, to balance alignment and redundancy constraints during cross-scale fusion.
-The parameter $\alpha$ manages the alignment strength between modalities, while $\beta$ regulates the intensity of regularization to minimize feature redundancy.
-To assess their impact on classification performance, we conducted an empirical evaluation using a grid search with $\alpha \in \{0.2, 0.5, 0.8\}$ and $\beta \in \{0.1, 0.2, 0.3\}$ on the ADHD-200 and ABIDE datasets.
+\textbf{Loss Function.} In our framework, we introduce two key hyperparameters, $\alpha$ and $\beta$, to balance alignment and redundancy constraints during cross-scale fusion. $\alpha$ controls the alignment strength between modalities, while $\beta$ regulates regularization intensity to reduce feature redundancy.
+We evaluate their effects through a grid search with $\alpha \in \{0.2, 0.5, 0.8\}$ and $\beta \in \{0.1, 0.2, 0.3\}$ on the ADHD-200 and ABIDE datasets.

-Fig.~\ref{hyper} illustrates how variations in $\alpha$ and $\beta$ affect classification metrics such as Accuracy (ACC), Sensitivity (SEN), and Specificity (SPE).
-Our sensitivity analysis of $\alpha$ shows that a setting of $\alpha = 0.2$ leads to insufficient alignment, resulting in suboptimal feature fusion and decreased performance.
-Raising $\alpha$ to 0.5 improves these metrics, with further enhancement observed at $\alpha = 0.8$, which delivers the best results on both datasets.
-However, larger values start to undermine the classification objective, slightly diminishing performance due to excessive alignment emphasis.
+Fig.~\ref{hyper} shows how variations in $\alpha$ and $\beta$ affect Accuracy (ACC), Sensitivity (SEN), and Specificity (SPE).
+For $\alpha$, a low value of 0.2 causes weak alignment and suboptimal fusion, while increasing to 0.5 improves performance, and $\alpha = 0.8$ yields the best results.
+Further increases, however, slightly reduce performance due to over-alignment.

-Similarly, the analysis of $\beta$ indicates that $\beta = 0.1$ does not adequately suppress redundancy, while $\beta = 0.3$ over-regularizes, limiting effective feature learning.
-An optimal balance is achieved with $\beta = 0.2$, which enhances feature discriminability and generalization.
-Therefore, we adopt $\alpha = 0.8$ and $\beta = 0.2$ as the optimal settings for all subsequent experiments.
+Similarly, $\beta = 0.1$ fails to suppress redundancy, whereas $\beta = 0.3$ over-regularizes and limits feature learning.
+The optimal balance is found at $\beta = 0.2$, enhancing discriminability and generalization.
+Thus, $\alpha = 0.8$ and $\beta = 0.2$ are adopted for all subsequent experiments.

-\textbf{ROI Discretization Thresholds.} As demonstrated in Fig.~\ref{bayes}, we utilized nested cross-validation with Optuna's TPE sampler over 100 trials to optimize the macro-averaged ROI-F1 score.
-This optimization explored $\tau_{1}$ values from 0.05 to 0.45 and $\tau_{2}$ values from $\tau_{1} + 0.02$ to 0.60.
-For final evaluation, five outer folds were used, while three inner folds assessed each candidate pair $(\tau_{1}, \tau_{2})$.
-This process involved discretizing the 116-dimensional activation vector for each subject and calculating the macro F1 score against inner-fold labels, with results averaged across the inner folds.
+\textbf{ROI Discretization Thresholds.} As shown in Fig.~\ref{bayes}, we applied nested cross-validation with Optuna’s TPE sampler across 100 trials to optimize the macro-averaged ROI-F1 score.
+The search covered $\tau_{1}$ from 0.05 to 0.45 and $\tau_{2}$ from $\tau_{1}+0.02$ to 0.60.
+Five outer folds were used for final evaluation, and three inner folds assessed each $(\tau_{1}, \tau_{2})$ pair.
+For each subject, the 116-dimensional activation vector was discretized, and macro F1 was computed and averaged across inner folds.